fosslife/delta/README.md

  - To upload a file called dogs.jpg
    ⇒ `curl -H 'api-key: 1234' -F file=@dogs.jpg http://url.com/`
  - To shorten a URL, say this repository
-   ⇒ `curl -H 'api-key: 1234' -d 'url=https://github.com/Sparkenstein/sprk.git' http://url.com/`
+   ⇒ `curl -H 'api-key: 1234' -d 'url=https://github.com/fosslife/delta.git' http://url.com/`
- - To shorten custom URL, again this repository, to `sprk` ⇒ `curl -H 'api-key: 1234' -d 'url=https://github.com/Sparkenstein/sprk.git' -d 'custom=sprk' http://url.com/`
+ - To shorten custom URL, again this repository, to `delta` ⇒ `curl -H 'api-key: 1234' -d 'url=https://github.com/fosslife/dekta.git' -d 'custom=dlta' http://url.com/`

 ## Multiuser

-sprk is a private file uploader, and it's supposed to be used for personal use only.
+delta is a private file uploader, and it's supposed to be used for personal use only.
 Unlike many other famous file uploaders it's not open to all. for that purpose, you can just keep your API key simple like `a` or something and distribute it publicly somewhere so that everyone can use your servers instance.
 But what if you don't want to distribute your api key but still let other people use the server? what if each users data is supposed to be stored in different directory? what if other users don't want your hostname in return but something different?
-:grin: sprk supports all of it. `multiuser` branch lets you host sprk for multiple users on the same instance. just edit the given `config.json` and you are good to go.
+:grin: delta supports all of it. `multiuser` branch lets you host delta for multiple users on the same instance. just edit the given `config.json` and you are good to go.
 The structure of `config.json` is a littlebit different than that of master branch

  - Everything is inside a `users` array
  - First element represents the name of the user.